case/evbogue.com/letters.md

 1. Esoteric bullshit

 Type your email address in the field below, and hit subscribe.
 You'll get a message confirming your email address.

-When you want to unsubscribe, just hit the unsubscribe button.